mathspp/mathspp/pages/02.blog/01.pydonts/set-and-frozenset/item.en.md

 ---
 metadata:
     description: "This Pydon't will teach you how to use the `set` and `frozenset` Python built-in types."
-title: "set and frozenset | Pydon't"
+title: "set and frozenset | Pydon't 🐍"
 ---

 This Pydon't will teach you how to use the `set` and `frozenset` Python built-in types.